GaglianoTaliun-Lab/hematuria_twas_jasn/scripts/README.md

 - **add_chrpos_sqtl.sh**: obtain the chr and pos of sQTLs
 - **wrangle_dara_for_heterogeneity_test_one_liners.txt**

-Scripts in this repository to perform genetic correlations:
+Scripts in this repository to perform genetic correlations (global and regional):
 - **preprocess_GWASdata_for_ldsc.R**
 - **run_munge_sumstats_for_ldsc.sh**
 - **run_ldsc.sh**